Academia Sinica: Convocation

-The Convocation of Academia Sinica consists of 281 Academicians, including 105 domestic and 176 overseas appointed scientists.
-Seven Academicians of Academia Sinica are Nobel laureates.
+The Convocation of Academia Sinica consists of 281 academicians, including 105 domestic and 176 overseas appointed scientists.
+Seven academicians of Academia Sinica are Nobel laureates.
 Academician membership is an honorary lifetime privilege without remuneration.
 They do not necessarily perform research or reside at the Academia Sinica campus.
 According to their own expertise, academicians are grouped into three divisions: Mathematics and Physical Sciences, Life Sciences, and Social Sciences and Humanities.
 A maximum number of ten new members is allocated to each of the three divisions during the biennial convocation.
-The eligibility of the academicians is not restricted to the residents of Taiwan or Republic of China citizens.
+The eligibility of the academicians is not restricted to the residents of Republic of China (Taiwan) citizens.
 More than half of the academicians are overseas scholars and scientists.

 At the convocation, the academicians elect new academicians and honorary academicians, and elect members to the Council of Academia Sinica.
 The convocation can also recommend policies to the government on academic research.
 The academicians also have responsibilities to carry out research at the government's request, although the government has never requested any task.

 Academicians

-Academicians are elected annually, with nominations open in July and ending in October.
+Academicians are elected every two years, with nominations open in July and ending in October.
 Outcome of election to academicians are publicly announced in July the following year.
 Election to the academy is regarded a national honor in Taiwan.
 Up until the 34th convocation of academicians in 2022, any scientist of Chinese descent could be elected a member of Academia Sinica.
 Starting in 2023, election is to be restricted to citizens of the Republic of China.
 This change led Academia Sinica to discuss formally classifying non-Taiwanese members as honorary or foreign members.
 Such a classification system would require amendments to the Organic Act of the Academia Sinica.
 A group of academicians proposed that membership be further restricted to Taiwan passport or national identification card holders.